cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 ### Software Faults, Errors & Failures

-- Software Fault: A static defect in the software
+- Software fault: A static defect in the software
-- Software Failure: External, incorrect behavior with respect to the **requirements** (or other description of the expected behavior)
+- Software failure: External, incorrect behavior with respect to the **requirements** (or other description of the expected behavior)
-- Software Error: An incorrect internal state that is the manifestation of some fault
+- Software error: An incorrect internal state that is the manifestation of some fault

 ### Software Faults, Errors & Failures